Geography of Belarus: Climate

 Because of the proximity of the Baltic Sea (257 km at the closest point), the country has a temperate continental climate.
 Winters last between 105 and 145 days, and summers last up to 150 days.
 The average temperature in January is -6 °C, and the average temperature for July is about 18 °C, with high humidity.
 Average temperature for July ranges from 17.5 °C in the north, 18.5–19 °C in the south.
 For January, it ranges from -4.5 °C in the southwest to -8 °C in the northeast.
 Average annual precipitation ranges from 550 to 700 mm and is sometimes excessive.

-The highest average yearly precipitation is recorded in Navahrudak (769 mm per year).
+The highest average yearly precipitation is in Navahrudak (769 mm per year).
 The highest yearly precipitation ever recorded was in Vasilievičy (1,115 mm per year), the lowest – in Brahin (298 mm).
 70% of precipitation falls from April to October.
 Heavy rains are common in summer.
 Sometimes one-day precipitation during summer rainfall exceeds average monthly precipitation.
 The heaviest rain ever was recorded in July 1973 in Slaŭnaje in Talachyn Raion – 148 mm in one day.
 The highest humidity level is observed in December and January (90%), the lowest – in May and June (65–70%) with an average level of 80%.
 Days with humidity lower than 30% are rare – usually less than 20 every year, with only 3–5 such days in some regions.
 On the contrary, there are more than 100 days with high humidity (over 80%), in some regions – up to 152.
 Due to high humidity, areas around Minsk and Navahrudak have from 65 to 100 foggy days every year.